Ukraine official: two Russian border regions are now active combat zones | Law-Order

 Ukraine official: two Russian border regions are now active combat zones

-A senior Ukrainian intelligence official said on Thursday that armed groups purporting to be made up of Russians opposed to the Kremlin were pressing an incursion into Russian territory and had turned two border regions into "active combat zones".
+A senior Ukrainian intelligence official said on Thursday that armed groups he described as Russians opposed to the Kremlin were pressing an incursion into Russian territory and had turned two border regions into "active combat zones".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)